-Laurence Stephen Tiley, BSc (Manchester), PhD (Reading).
-Tutor and Director of Studies in Medical and Veterinary Sciences.
+Laurence Stephen Tiley, BSc (Manchester), PhD (Reading)

 My current research focuses on: developing genetic modification strategies to suppress influenza virus infection and produce resistant breeds of chickens and pigs, we have already reported our first attempts using RNA decoys to disrupt polymerase activity in transgenic chickens; developing GM eggs with improved properties for virus isolation and vaccine production, this project is part of a consortium project investigating the wider aspects of innate immunity in chickens; using 'barcoded' influenza viruses to investigate the dynamics of mixed infections in cell culture and animal systems; studying the regulation of influenza virus transcription, I have a particular interest in the specific interaction of the viral polymerase with the 5’ end of the viral genome; characterising the role of HA mutations in cross-species adaptation of avian influenza to swine; analysing the role of innate immunity signalling pathways (NLCR4 and NIAP) in susceptibility to infection by salmonella; and screening chicken strains for expression of functional Mx protein.